Kiaryy/DotFiles/README.md

 # TODO
 1. Find a better solution for screenshots
-2. Make everything self contained (rn everything with paths in it has my username, and while it works for me it wont work for you)
-3. Make an install script to make the whole deal more easy and fast
+2. Make an install script to make the whole deal more easy and fast
 ![hippo](https://media.tenor.com/qJRMLPlR3_8AAAAi/maxwell-cat.gif)